 This post may include affiliate links.
 Please read my disclosure policy.

 This is quite possibly the best homemade coleslaw recipe of all time.
 It's a 15-minute simple recipe that's made the old-fashioned way without any mayo...but trust me when I say, you won't miss it!
-The flavor is perfect and the texture of the veggies is amazing.
+The flavor is perfect, and the texture of the veggies is amazing.

 This is sure to be your go-to summer side dish for potlucks, BBQs, or an easy dinner at home!
 I love pairing it with grilled BBQ chicken thighs or smoked baby back ribs for the quintessential summertime dinner.
+I think it pairs perfectly with my Cajun dirty rice.

-📖Why This Recipe Works
+📖Why My Recipe Works

 - Not Overly Sweet.
 This simple recipe has just the right amount of flavor.
 Not too rich, not too sweet...just completely delicious!